bwplotka/my/web/content/posts/golang-memory-monitoring.md

 ![container_memory_usage_bytes vs container_memory_working_set_bytes for Prometheus Go 1.12.5 during test](/images/blog/go-memory-monitoring/5.png)

 However, keep in mind that it's not perfect.
-This is because it literally takes our fuzzy, not exact `container_memory_usage_bytes` and subtracts value from `total_inactive_file` counter which is some magic `number of bytes of file-backed memory on inactive LRU list.`.
+This is because it literally takes our fuzzy, not exact `container_memory_usage_bytes` and subtracts the value from `total_inactive_file` counter which is a `number of bytes of file-backed memory on inactive LRU list.`.

 ```go
 	workingSet := ret.Memory.Usage